MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 <!-- ====================================================================== -->
 ## Follow security best practices

-WebView2 allow developers to host web content in native applications, which allows for advantages such as using web-based UI, accessing features of the web platform, sharing code cross-platform.
+WebView2 enables you to host web content in your native applications, providing advantages such as using web-based UI, accessing features of the web platform, and sharing code cross-platform.

 However, hosting web content can also introduce vulnerabilities.
-To avoid vulnerabilities that can arise from hosting web content, make sure to design your WebView2 application to closely monitor interactions between the web content and the host application.
+To avoid vulnerabilities that can arise from hosting web content within a native application, make sure to design your WebView2 application to closely monitor interactions between the web content and the host application.

 Follow the guidance in [Develop secure WebView2 apps](../concepts/security.md).